madderlake/shopping-list-app/README.md

 - Dig deeper into accessibility.
 - Add testing!!

-## THOUGHTS
+## Thoughts

 My approach to this was to keep the code as simple and "from scratch" as possible, though it is amazing how complex a simple app like this can get.
 Typescript adds complexity but the rewards are well worth it in my opinion and I never develop without it after years of resisting it 🥹.

 I installed no external libraries, though I can't say I wasn't tempted 😉 I was most surprised by how tricky keyboard navigation with arrow keys is, and would definitely like to take a deeper dive into that.If this was going to production, I would tighten up the drag 'n drop functionality to make it more clear that an item is being inserted / replaced.

-I would also create a hook to make the keyboard navigation less buggy.
+I would also create a hook to make the keyboard navigation smoother.
 In the interests of time, I'm submitting this as a WIP, but with all challenges addressed!